dipeshsingh253/Problem-Solving-and-DSA/README.md

 I love to study Data Structure and Algorithms.
 I push coding question that I have solved on different coding platforms.

+# Note : First learn data structures following a proper roadmap and then go for Algorithms.
+Even though we read both words together Data Structures and Algorithms still they both are not same you will have to prepare for them separately.

 # Roadmaps :

 https://www.codechef.com/certification/data-structures-and-algorithms/prepare